U.S. Citizenship And Naturalization Lawyer Services

 - Take the Oath of Allegiance to the United States

 However, there are alternate routes to becoming a U.S. citizen.
 In total, there are four ways you can become a U.S. citizen, with one being through naturalization.
-Aside from naturalization, you can become a U.S. citizen through:
+Aside from naturalization, you can also become a U.S. citizen through:

 At Consumer Law Group, our naturalization lawyers will work with you to determine which option is best for your situation.